A Community Knit Together

 Undeniably, a YouTube video is no match for the helping hand of an experienced companion.
 If you were to transport the Fort Edmonton Park Knitting Circle back 150 years ago, you would likely find a set up incredibly similar to the one you see today.
 Knowledge being shared among generations, newcomers to Canada being welcomed into the midst, and personal stories of home and family being explored.
 It is a common thought that the days of centering community around face-to-face contact have passed.
 Yet if social circles such as that found at Fort Edmonton Park are any indication, this couldn’t be further from the truth.
 It should be argued that knitting circles, occasionally called a “Knit and Natter” or a “Stitch and Bitch” by the tongue-in-cheek knitting community, have a valuable place within heritage and culture.
 Not only are narratives being shared, but there is a tactile element that connects us not only to one another, but to those who came before us.

 Being a part of that tradition here at Fort Edmonton Park is just another way one could celebrate the ways in which history, and community, knit us together.
-For more opportunities to connect, be sure to stop by Fort Edmonton Park or explore other volunteer opportunities to volunteer with us here.
+We are incredibly grateful for all our dedicated volunteers at Fort Edmonton Park.